byt3bl33d3r/pythoncookie/README.md

 - Uses [Poetry](https://python-poetry.org/) for dependency management & packaging
 - Has a Makefile which automates a few tasks I find myself doing all the time
 - Includes a Dockerfile/.dockerignore file
+- Includes a `.devcontainer` folder to for VSCode